SivanesanArulprakash/forestfiredetection/README.md

   python detect_forest_fires.py --image_path path/to/your/image.jpg
 # Dataset
   We used a curated dataset of forest fire images for training and evaluation.
-The dataset is available at 'kaggle datasets download -d alik05/forest-fire-dataset'.
+The dataset is available at https://www.kaggle.com/datasets/elikplim/forest-fires-data-set.
 Please refer to the dataset source for terms of use and citation requirements.

 # Pre-trained Models